am-skillup/quote-keeper/README.md

 - This repository uses GitHub Actions to run the test suite on every push and pull request.
 The CI workflow runs backend tests (pytest) and frontend tests (Jest).
 - The CI status badge is shown at the top of this README and links to the workflow runs.
 - If you need to reproduce the CI environment locally, run the backend and frontend test commands above.
 If frontend tests fail locally, ensure Node and npm are installed and match the CI Node version (20).
+- The CD workflow is handled by Render and deploys automatically after every commit in the main branch of this repo.

 ---